Congenital spherocytic anemia

-Congenital spherocytic anemia is a disorder of the surface layer (membrane) of red blood cells.
-It leads to red blood cells that are shaped like spheres, and premature breakdown of red blood cells (
+Hereditary spherocytic anemia is a rare disorder of the surface layer (membrane) of red blood cells.
+It leads to red blood cells that are shaped like spheres, and premature breakdown of red blood cells (hemolytic anemia).

 This disorder is most common in people of northern European descent, but it has been found in all races.